Preventing winter home disasters: what your insurance covers — and what it doesn’t I PEMCO

 Likely covered only by additional policies

 Landslides.
-Like virtually all homeowners policies sold in the United States, your PEMCO policy generally excludes coverage for landslides.
-We can pay to repair your home only if the damage resulted from a covered loss.
+Like virtually all homeowners' policies sold in the United States, your PEMCO policy generally excludes coverage for landslides.
+We can pay to repair your home only if the damage results from a covered loss.
 If you’re concerned about landslides, we can help you find coverage (called a “Difference in Conditions” policy) through another company that specializes in that risk.
-Policies vary, but they typically offer all-in-one coverage for landslides, mudflows, earthquakes and floods.
+Policies vary, but they typically offer all-in-one coverage for landslides, mudflows, earthquakes, and floods.

 Share on social media